-Specific Objective Goal (Success Criteria) 8.
-To reduce the pollution generated by pleasure craft activities. d) e) f) REMPEC to have prepared, once the Resolution containing the Principles to be taken into consideration for the development of Guidelines is adopted by the Contracting Parties, and in close cooperation with IMO, the Guidelines referred to in sub-paragraph a) above [see under Contracting Parties].
+Specific Objective Goal (Success Criteria) To reduce the pollution generated by pleasure craft activities. d) e) f) REMPEC to have prepared, once the Principles to be retained for the development of Guidelines are adopted by the Contracting Parties, and in close cooperation with IMO, the Guidelines referred to in sub-paragraph a) above [see under Contracting Parties].
 To have submitted, once finalised, the Guidelines referred to in sub-paragraph a) above the to the Contracting Parties for adoption at their 15 th Ordinary Meeting; To have assisted Mediterranean States in the implementation of the relevant provisions of the MARPOL Convention and, once adopted, of the Guidelines referred to in sub-paragraph a) above.
-9. Reduced risk of collisions by establishing Ship's Routeing Systems. b) REMPEC to have ensured, by 2007, the identification of the main shipping lanes for vessels carrying oil and other hazardous and noxious substances (HNS).
-10. Improved control of maritime traffic. d) e) REMPEC to have negotiated with appropriate organizations and agencies, on behalf of the Contracting Parties which so request, the international financial assistance required to establish the regime referred to in sub-paragraph b) [see under Contracting Parties] by 2014; REMPEC to have developed, by 2015, a training programme for personnel involved in the transport and handling of HNS in conformity with the relevant IMO codes, in particular the IMDG Code.
-11. Identification of Particularly Sensitive Sea Areas (PSSAs). a) b) REMPEC to have initiated, by 2007, the process of identification in conjunction with the appropriate MAP/RACs, of those areas which, on proposal by the Contracting Parties and after examination by the REMPEC Focal Points, could be proposed for designation as PSSAs; 12.
-To establish procedures for designation of places of refuge in order to minimize the risk of widespread pollution. c) REMPEC to have provided assistance to countries, which so request, to define procedures and draw up plans to deal with ships in distress.
+9. Reduced risk of collisions by establishing Ship's Routeing Systems.
+REMPEC to have ensured, by 2007, the identification of the main shipping lanes for vessels carrying oil and other hazardous and noxious substances (HNS).
+10. Improved control of maritime traffic. e) REMPEC to have negotiated with appropriate organizations and agencies, on behalf of the Contracting Parties which so request, the international financial assistance required to establish the regime referred to in sub-paragraph b) [see under Contracting Parties] by 2014; REMPEC to have developed, by 2015, a training programme for personnel involved in the transport and handling of HNS in conformity with the relevant IMO codes, in particular the IMDG Code.
+11. Identification of Particularly Sensitive Sea Areas (PSSAs). , REMPEC to have initiated, by 2007, the process of identification in conjunction with the appropriate MAP/RACs, of those areas which, on proposal by the Contracting Parties and after examination by the REMPEC Focal Points, could be proposed for designation as PSSAs; REMPEC to have assisted, in co-operation with IMO, the Mediterranean coastal States which so request, to conduct the necessary relevant studies and to prepare the relative submissions to IMO for the designation of PSSAs, if any, in strict compliance with the relevant IMO Guidelines.
+12. To establish procedures for designation of places of refuge in order to minimize the risk of widespread pollution. c) REMPEC to have provided assistance to countries, which so request, to define procedures and draw up plans to deal with ships in distress.
 13. To examine the possibility of designating the Mediterranean Sea as a SOx emission control area, under MARPOL Annex VI. b) c) REMPEC to have ensured, by 2007, the preparation of a study based on the input of Contracting Parties, aimed at assessing the feasibility of the measure referred to in sub-paragraph a) [see under Contracting Parties]; REMPEC to have assisted the Mediterranean coastal States which so request to prepare the relative submission to IMO related to the measure referred to in sub-paragraph a) [see under Contracting Parties].
 14. To ensure that adequate emergency towing capacity is available throughout the Mediterranean. b) REMPEC to have evaluated, by 2009, the capacity, number and location of tugs throughout Mediterranean ports.